If you received an invitation

 – OHSU President Danny Jacobs, M.D., M.P.H., FACS

 Who will take part

-OHSU researchers are randomly selecting 150,000 Oregon households to receive invitations to join the study.
-Invitations are being sent in the mail.
-The effort will include a focus on enrolling people who fully represent the state, including our diversity in geography, socioeconomic status and communities of color.
+OHSU researchers randomly selected 150,000 Oregon households to receive invitations to join the study.
+Invitations were sent in the mail.

 OHSU researchers hope to enroll 100,000 adults in the study, which is expected to last up to one year.
 Taking part is voluntary.
 The study will follow strict OHSU research privacy guidelines.

 People in the study will report their temperature and any COVID-19 symptoms each day on our secure website.
 They will use their own thermometer or a “smart” thermometer that will be sent in the mail, one per household, at no cost.